Recipe for Success

 We believe that all students should have interesting and varied language lessons and students are encouraged to be creative in their use of French and Spanish.
 Lessons include film studies, French breakfasts, Spanish tapas tasting and fashion shows.

-This year we have taken year 8 students on a three day residential trip to France where students enjoyed a variety of cultural activities including pancake making, a trip to a chocolate factory, beach games and lot of games and competitions whilst away.
-Year 7 had a day trip to France with a French breakfast stop, pancake making and time for some souvenir shopping before heading home.
+In previous years we have taken year 8 students on a three day residential trip to France where students enjoyed a variety of cultural activities including pancake making, a trip to a chocolate factory, beach games and lot of games and competitions whilst away.
+Year 7, in recent times, have also had a day trip to France with a French breakfast stop, pancake making and time for some souvenir shopping before heading home.

 Key Stage 3